 The State Water Resources Control Board (State Water Board) has prepared this Initial Study pursuant to the California Environmental Quality Act (CEQA).
-This Initial Study evaluates the effects of adopting and implementing a General Waste Discharge Requirements Order (General Order) for land application of treated winery process water and solids.
+This Initial Study evaluates the effects of adopting and implementing a General Waste Discharge Requirements Order (General Order) for the land application and disposal of waste discharges from treated winery process water and solids.
 This Initial Study was prepared to address environmental factors related to such discharges.
 Wineries, grape juice storage facilities, and wine or grape juice processing facilities (hereafter simply referred to as wineries) that discharge winery process water and solids to land will be eligible for coverage under the General Order.

 Waste discharges to land are regulated by the Regional Water Quality Control Boards (regional water boards) which issue waste discharge requirements (WDRs).
 WDRs require the discharge to conform to the Porter-Cologne Water Quality Control Act (Porter-Cologne Act), the regional water board water quality control plans (Basin Plans), and other applicable policies of the State Water Board and regional water boards.
 General waste discharge requirements can be adopted by the State Water Board or the regional water board for a category of discharges if determined that the discharges involve similar operations, types of waste, treatment standards, and the discharges are more appropriately regulated under general waste discharge requirements than individual.